 Impact on Landscape Photography

 I honestly don't think this new permit system will have a significant impact on landscape photography in the Waterfall Corridor.
-The best time photograph the waterfalls is generally early in the morning or late in the evening and a permit would not be needed during these times.
+The best time photograph the waterfalls is generally early in the morning or late in the evening and a permit is not needed during these times.
 The light can be quite harsh during the midday hours and many photographers avoid the area during the middle of the day.
 The new permit system only includes the Waterfall Corridor (for now!), so there are many other areas in the Columbia River Gorge which can be accessed without a permit.
 Wahclella Falls, Eagle Creek, Herman Creek, Starvation Creek are a few examples of areas which are outside of the Waterfall Corridor.
-If you do want to photograph the Waterfall Corridor during the middle of the day, you will just need to plan ahead and get your permit.
+If you do want to photograph the Waterfall Corridor during the middle of the day, you will just need to plan ahead and get a permit.
 One potential benefit of the permit system is that it should decrease the crowds near the waterfalls and make it easier to create photos without a bunch of people in them!

 Questions and Answers about Columbia River Gorge Waterfall Corridor Permits